-We currently have two different demonstration systems available.
-The first is a standard OpenMRS installation – what you would find if you download OpenMRS yourself from our download page.
-The other system has been customized and used in the “real world” for management of drug-resistant tuberculosis (MDR-TB).
+Our demo is a standard OpenMRS reference application installation – what you would find if you download OpenMRS yourself from our download page.Launch the OpenMRS Demo

 This demo system resets itself periodically.
 If it is temporarily unavailable, please try again in a few minutes.

 The database underneath the demo webapp is automatically reset periodically, so feel free to make any changes that you want – just don’t assume any of your modifications will last.

 Find Patient Record

 The first search box on the screen will let you find and select a patient in the system.
 After searching for a patient, you can click on his or her row to look at the patient’s dashboard; it contains detailed patient information, including looking at records of clinical visits, demographic information, graphs and medical forms.
 Some example patient names that you can search for are: